-Cojean is a chain of small “snack-style” restaurants that has gluten-free options.
+Cojean is a chain of small “snack-style” restaurants that offer gluten-free options.

--Learn the terms for various grains and other French products.
+-Learn the terms of various grains and other French products.

 Check an online French food dictionary here, and I recommend a good French Menu Translator.
 Although there are plenty of people in Paris who speak English, many of the grains and other terms may be unfamiliar to them.